 Different people have different opinions about Toronto and the surrounding areas.
 I have lived in the Toronto area for 50 years, downtown, uptown and all around the suburbs and satellite cities.
 Toronto has been my home for all except for 6 months (Montreal).
 Southern Ontario has about 13 million in population of which the Greater Toronto Area is the major shareholder.
+1/3 of Canada’s population is here.

 Greater Toronto is a fantastic place to live and have a family.
 In the greater Toronto Area we have a variety of cities and cultures.
 Different cities have different flavors and cultures.
 Choose a Canadian area or one with exotic culture and food.
+The highways sprout out of Toronto like spokes from a hub interesting the suburb cities.

 Below is list of the best cities/towns in the greater Toronto area listed based on family life and livability.
 While I highly value the Rosedale area and uptown Yonge and Eglinton, I would not consider raising a family there.
 I had a great time downtown at the University of Toronto, but once again the suburbs win when it comes to family.
-You can get a small detached home for about $200,000 if you pick the right suburb.
+You can get a small detached home for about $200,000 plus if you pick the right suburb.
 I have divided my choices into the absolute best Toronto family oriented communities followed by the best economical choices in the Greater Toronto Area and beyond.

 Also note that some of the satellite cities are expanding, needing skilled workers, while the inner city has lost a lot of jobs to outlying areas as industry moves outward.